Contact us

 Read

-We created a fine-grained AI system for the detection of anti-Semitism.
-This Explainable AI will identify English and German anti-Semitic expressions of dehumanization, verbal agression and conspiracies in online social media messages across platforms, to support high-level decision making.
+We created a fine-grained AI system for the detection of antisemitism.
+This Explainable AI will identify English and German antisemitic expressions of dehumanization, verbal aggression and conspiracies in online social media messages across platforms, to support high-level decision making.

 2021